The greatest wealth is health” – Roman Poet, Virgil

 Fifty is far too young to be looking towards the rocking chair on the porch.

-As a rebel retiree, I know that taking care of your body is an essential ingredient to a successful retirement.
+Thus, taking care of your body is an essential ingredient to a successful retirement.

 With that said, let’s take a look at when you should prepare for a healthy retirement.

 When is the Best Time to Plan for a Healthy Retirement?

 The fundamental answer is now, because, as they say, there is no time like the present.

 Regardless of your age, whether you are 40, 50, or 60, if you are planning to retire someday, factoring in your health is a must.